-This Plan sets out ambitious crime priorities which I am determined to achieve despite next year's policing grant being substantially reduced by a further 5.1%.
+This Plan sets out ambitious crime priorities which I am determined to achieve despite next year's policing grant being substantially reduced.

-Overall police funding in England and Wales will be cut by 5.1% in 2015-16 which equates to a loss of approximately £11m in Nottinghamshire taking into account inflation which will have a significant impact on our resources.
+Overall police funding in England and Wales will be cut by a further 5.1% in 2015-16 which equates to a loss of approximately £11m in Nottinghamshire taking into account inflation which will have a significant impact on our resources.
+However, I am investing £2m from reserves to support service delivery.